mellybess/transparency-talk/talk.md

 Even if a project isn't centered around collaborating with other departments or constituents, you can still model transparency in the work you do, to bring that into your department.

-The idea of modeling modern software practices in government agencies and comapnies is proven to work (18F, Thoughtworks, Pivotal Labs) and modeling transparency is similar.
+The idea of modeling modern software practices in government agencies and companies is proven to work (18F, Thoughtworks, Pivotal Labs) and modeling transparency is similar.

 By working on your stuff out in the open, making it easy for others to find resources and, you can start to show the value of transparency.